ab0x90/domain-diaries-blog/_posts/2026-02-17-from-helpdesk-to-help-yourself-an-ad-love-story.md

 This opened the door to a Resource-Based Constrained Delegation (RBCD) attack.
 Here's how it works:

-1. **Create or compromise a machine account** — Attackers need control of a computer object in the domain
+1. **Create or compromise a machine account**: Attackers need control of a computer object in the domain
-2. **Modify the DC's `msDS-AllowedToActOnBehalfOfOtherIdentity` attribute** — This tells the DC to trust our machine account to impersonate users
+2. **Modify the DC's `msDS-AllowedToActOnBehalfOfOtherIdentity` attribute**: This tells the DC to trust our machine account to impersonate users
-3. **Request a service ticket as any user** — Including Domain Admins
+3. **Request a service ticket as any user**: Including Domain Admins
-4. **Authenticate to the DC with elevated privileges** — Game over
+4. **Authenticate to the DC with elevated privileges**: Game over

 ### Step 1: Create a Machine Account